JMB-Scripts/Michaelis-Menten/README.md

 Your feedback is essential to help me improve and continue this project.
 You can reach out to me directly at [reach out to me via email](jean-marie.bourhis@univ-grenoble-alpes.fr).

-Stand-alone version for Windows, Mac, Linux are avalible at the end of the page

-The last version of the script is MM-fit-v3.0.py
+Stand-alone version for Windows, Mac, Linux (is coming) are avalible at the end of the page The last version of the script is MM-fit-Qt-v3.5.py

+## Version 3.5 Major update
+🔄 Version 3.5 — Latest Release

+Released: April 2025
+Status: Stable

+✨ New Features
+	•	Multi-column selector: Added a dropdown to select both substrate concentration and velocity columns.
+	•	Dynamic Excel-style paste: Replaced fixed input system with an Excel-compatible “Paste” button  that auto-         parses tabular data.
+	•	Clear separation between data and control: UI is now split more clearly into a table area and a control             panel on the right.
+	•	Autoscale on plot: The plot now autoscales and includes dynamic titles and axis labels based on selected columns.
+	•	Output display: Fit results for V_{\max} and K_m are now shown in a clear text box.
+	•	Save plot functionality: Added a “Save Plot” button to export the fit graph as a PNG image.

+🛠 Improvements
+	•	GUI layout rewritten using QGridLayout and QVBoxLayout for better readability and structure.
+	•	Error handling for non-numeric or missing data is now more robust.
+	•	Fitting function supports NaN filtering and pre-checks for fit quality.

+🧼 UI Enhancements
+		•	Simplified and modernized plot aesthetics.

 ## Features:

-- Graphical table to manually input data.
-- Paste functionality compatible with data copied from Excel.
+	•	Paste kinetic data directly from Excel.
+	•	Select substrate concentration and velocity columns.
-- Real-time curve fitting to the Michaelis-Menten equation.
+	•	Fit data to the Michaelis-Menten equation using nonlinear regression.
-- Visual representation of observed data and fitted curve.
+	•	View fitted V_{\max}, K_m, and plot the fitted curve.
-- Output of estimated \( V_{max} \) and \( K_m \) parameters in scientific notation.
+   •  View Lineweaver-Burk plot and have the liear regression
+   •  Exclude odd value from the fit for MM and LB
+	•	Clean, interactive GUI built with PyQt5.
+	•	Save plots as PNG.
+   •  Possibility to print MM plot and LB plot

 ## Dependencies:

-- `webbrowser`
-- `numpy`
-- `tkinter`
-- `scipy`
-- `matplotlib`
+The following Python libraries are required:
+	•	PyQt5
+	•	numpy
+	•	pandas
+	•	matplotlib
+	•	scipy

 ## Installation:

 Ensure you have Python installed on your system.